 All Australian Lunar gold coins are minted out of 99.99% pure gold.
 The coins are offered in many different denominations from 1/20 oz up to 10 kg.
-The diameter and thickness of the various denominations differs between the 1st and 2nd Lunar series though.
+The diameter and thickness of the various denominations differs between the 1st, 2nd and 3rd Lunar Series though.
 Buyers can choose between brilliant uncirculated and proof coins.
 High relief and ultra high relief proof coins as well as colorized versions of the coins are produced as well.

-Both the 1st and 2nd Australian Gold Lunar series is fully backed by the Australian government.
-The coins have the status of legal tender in Australia.
+The Gold Lunar coins of the 1st, 2nd and 3rd series have the status of legal tender in Australia.
 Annual mintage numbers of the coins are generally quite low compared with other popular gold bullion coins.
 American consumers that are investing in gold for their retirements can include the coins in their Individual Retirement Accounts (IRA's).

 |Weight||Face Value||Purity||Diameter x Thickness|